Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/getting_started/bot_account.md

 ## Create an Application

+>[!NOTE]
+ > You can also use discords official [getting started](https://discord.com/developers/docs/getting-started#building-your-first-discord-app) tutorial till step 2.

 Before you're able to create a [bot account](https://discord.com/developers/docs/topics/oauth2#bots) to interact with the Discord API, you'll need to create a new OAuth2 application.
-Go to the [Discord Developer Portal](https://discord.com/developers/applications) and click `New Application` at the top right of the page.
+[Create](https://discord.com/developers/applications?new_application=true) a new application in the [Discord Developer Portal](https://discord.com/developers/).

 ![Discord Developer Portal](/images/getting_started_bot_account_01.png)